 On what amount do you charge VAT?

-The amount on which Value-Added Tax (VAT) is charged is normally the total sum paid or payable to the person supplying the goods or services.
-This includes all:
+Value-Added Tax (VAT) is charged on the total sum paid, or payable, to the person supplying the goods or services.
+The taxable amount includes all:

 - supplying goods or services

 - receiving services from abroad

-- acquisitions of goods from other EU Member States.
+- acquisitions of goods from other European Union (EU) Member States.

 VAT on imports is charged on the Customs value of the goods.

-This means that the amount on which VAT is chargeable is not only the charge for the goods or services supplied.
+VAT is chargeable not only on the fee for the goods or services supplied.
 It also includes incidental charges incurred by the supplier which are passed on to the customer.

 A consultant's fee for providing a consultancy service might include costs and expenses as follows:

 Calculation of VAT chargeable